bbc/simorgh/src/integration/README.md

 |  └── snapshot.js
 ```

-As you can see, common UI and functionality includes header/footer, analytics, SEO etc. We can import these in each page type's test file to run these tests.
+As you can see, common UI and functionality includes header and footer UI, analytics reporting, SEO etc. We can import these in each page type's test file to run these tests.

 ## I already wrote unit tests for a component.
 Do I need to write an integration test for this component?